ProvableHQ/leo/documentation/guides/devnet.md

 ]}>
 <TabItem value="macos">

 To install `tmux` on macOS, you can use the Homebrew package manager.
-If you haven't installed Homebrew yet, you can find instructions at their [website](https://brew.sh/).
+If you have not installed Homebrew yet, you can find instructions at their [website](https://brew.sh/).
 Once Homebrew is installed, run:

 ```bash
 brew install tmux